mihakralj/pinescript/docs/trends/sma.md

 Where:
 - SMA₍ₙ₎ is the current SMA value
 - SMA₍ₙ₋₁₎ is the previous SMA value
-- Pₙ is the current price
+- Pₙ is the current signal
-- Pₙ₋ₚ is the price p periods ago
+- Pₙ₋ₚ is the signal p periods ago
 - p is the period

 This approach requires only 3 arithmetic operations (addition, subtraction, division) regardless of window size, compared to p additions and 1 division in the naive implementation.

-## FIR Filter Nature
+## FIR Filter Characteristics

-The SMA is a Finite Impulse Response (FIR) filter, a fundamental concept from signal processing theory.
-Understanding this property helps explain the behavior and limitations of the SMA:
+The SMA is a Finite Impulse Response (FIR) filter with specific properties:

-### Key FIR Characteristics
+1. **Fixed Window**: Output depends only on a finite number of past inputs (exactly p values)

-1. **Fixed Window**: The SMA output depends only on a finite number of past inputs (exactly p values).
+2. **Equal Weights**: All signals within the window have equal influence (1/p)
-2. **Zero Weight Outside Window**: Values outside the window have zero influence on the current SMA.
+3. **Zero Weight Outside Window**: No influence from data beyond the calculation window
-3. **Impulse Response**: If a single impulse (spike) enters the system, its effect on the output lasts exactly p periods and then completely disappears.
+4. **Linear Phase**: Maintains constant time delay across all frequencies

 ### Transfer Function Properties

-As a filter, the SMA has specific frequency domain characteristics:
+As a rectangular-weighted FIR filter, SMA provides:
-- Acts as a low-pass filter, attenuating high-frequency components (noise)
+- Low-pass filtering with -13dB per octave roll-off
-- Has poor stop-band attenuation (only 13dB per octave)
+- Significant stopband ripple in frequency response
-- Exhibits significant ripple in the frequency response
+- Perfect linear phase response in passband
-- Introduces a phase delay of exactly (p-1)/2 periods
+- Fixed phase delay of exactly (p-1)/2 periods

 ## Initialization Properties